MiguelMJ/CFGrammarWorker/README.md

 # CFGrammarWorker
 Python CLI program for analyzing context free grammars with LL(1) and SLR(1).
+It should be used with linux.
 # How to specify grammars and rules
 * Grammars must be specified in a text file with a rule in each line.
 * Rules are specified as follows: